 Students selected by the school divisions must apply and be admitted into both CVCC and LC to participate in the program.
 They will be assigned a faculty advisor from each institution.
 Participants will follow a “Guided Pathway,” a plan of study that will help students meet Virginia teacher licensure requirements and graduate from college within four years.

 In the first two years of the Guided Pathway plan, students will study at CVCC, but they will come to LC for select education courses.
-After completing an associate of arts and sciences degree, the students will complete their professional education courses and their licensure courses at Lynchburg College.
+After completing an associate of arts and sciences degree, the students will complete their professional education courses and their licensure courses at University of Lynchburg.
 Their field experiences and student teaching will occur in the students’ home school divisions under the supervision of master teachers.

 Students will pay CVCC’s tuition rate during the first two years and will receive significant financial aid during the two years of study at LC.
 To successfully complete the program, students must maintain a minimum grade point average of 3.0 and fulfill all licensure requirements set forth by the Virginia Department of Education.

-“This program continues Lynchburg College’s long, proud history of educating teachers, many of whom serve schools in Central Virginia,” said Dr. Kenneth R. Garren, president of Lynchburg College.
+“This program continues University of Lynchburg’s long, proud history of educating teachers, many of whom serve schools in Central Virginia,” said Dr. Kenneth R. Garren, president of University of Lynchburg.
 “The faculty in our School of Education, Leadership Studies, and Counseling developed this program to help local school divisions ensure they have well-trained, dedicated teachers who are committed to public education.
 We believe this will help our region’s schools for many years.”

 “Some of the very best teachers often have their roots deep in their community, and the Grow Your Own initiative will recruit many more of these teachers in Lynchburg City Schools,” said Dr. Scott Brabrand, superintendent of Lynchburg City Schools.